 Public transit saves time

 This is a tricky saving to calculate as it depends heavily on people’s destination and the available public transport and its schedule.
-In cities where congestion is the predominant state of affairs for rush-hour traffic, public transport that doesn’t benefit from priority green light at traffic lights and/or a designated bus lane may need the same amount of time as a personal vehicle (provided there are no other types of public transit such as subways or light train, for example).
+In cities where congestion is the predominant state of affairs for rush-hour traffic, public transport that doesn’t benefit from priority green lights at traffic lights and/or a designated bus lane may need the same amount of time as a personal vehicle (provided there are no other types of public transit such as subways or light train, for example).
 On the other hand, in cities that have a mix of transportation options and a strategy to give priority to public transit vehicles, time in transit can be cut significantly.

 Options such as subways, light rail, monorail, commuter trains, etc. are not affected by congestion and can safely guarantee departure and arrival times that fit passengers’ schedules.
 With options such as dedicated bus lanes and intelligent traffic systems buses can also be quicker than cars, even if you take into consideration the time it takes to reach the nearest bus stop.
 Real-time passenger information systems can also help people plan their way better to avoid waiting at bus stops.